TULiberalArts/Sociology/pages/next-stops.md

 ## Careers

-Recently, our alumni have secured coveted positions with the following employers:
+Recently, our alumni have secured positions with the following employers:

  - Patient access representative at St. Luke’s University Health Network
  - Digital media coordinator at Love Beets